aridoza/foundational-java/Concurrency/README.md

 One final note on the _synchronized_ syntax.
 When you add _synchronized_ to a method, you are in effect saying, "lock on this object".
 However you can choose to lock on different objects, using the related syntax:
 `synchronized(someObject)`

-Be sure that when you are using an object as "mutex", that instance is not going to change.
-Generally you want to declare those mutexes to be _final_.
+When we create an object for the sake of using its lock, we call that object a "_mutex_".
+Be sure that when you are using an object as mutex, that variable is not going to change its value, because the lock belongs to the value not the variable.
+Generally you want to declare those mutex  variables to be _final_ to prevent any reassignment.

 Let's modify our class above to use synchronized and see how that works:
 ```java